 Like several other services, Bitwarden offers a free tier and a paid tier—but its free tier packs in so many features that most individuals won’t need more.
 You can access the service across an unlimited amount of devices and a multitude of device types, enable basic TOTP two-factor authentication, and fill your vault with as many passwords as you’d like.
 The free personal plan also allows privacy-minded users to avoid the company’s cloud hosting and instead self-host.

 Rivals dole out far less to their free users, and it’s particularly rare for them to grant unrestricted movement between multiple device types.
-(Dashlane even begins charging as soon as you want to leave the confines of a single device.)
+(LastPass and Dashlane begin charging as soon as you want to leave the confines of a single device.)
 Most competitors are also not open-source like Bitwarden, which prevents their communities from being able to hunt for hidden backdoors or security holes.

-The one thing that the free personal plan doesn’t offer is password sharing—but you can partially get around that by signing up for a free enterprise plan instead.
-It includes two seats with unlimited password sharing between them, thus allowing both individuals to safely access passwords for shared accounts.
-The trade-off, however, is that free enterprise plans do not allow self-hosting.
+The one thing that the free personal plan doesn’t offer is real-time password sharing—but you can partially get around that by signing up for a free two-person org plan instead.
+It allows unlimited password sharing between the two users, thus allowing both individuals to safely access current passwords for shared accounts.
+However, the trade-off is that this free enterprise plan does not allow self-hosting.

 Finally, if you decide to move elsewhere one day, Bitwarden allows you to export your passwords—with the option to do so as an encrypted file.
 But with such a generous and thorough set of features, you’ll likely not want to go elsewhere.

-Devices: Windows (official), MacOS (unofficial ports), Android/iOS (unofficial ports)
+Devices: Windows (official), MacOS (unofficial ports), Linux (unofficial ports), Android/iOS (unofficial ports)

 Open source: Yes